misterfifths/jutil/README.md

 To make scriptwriting easier, you may wish to define a set of frequently-used functions or include utility libraries in the environment where jutil evaluates its input.
 You can do this with *modules*.
 You can include modules in two ways: by pointing jutil at a directory (in which case all .js files in that directory will be loaded — the `-M` or `--module-dir` option), or at individual files with `-m` or `--module`.
 By default, the directory `~/.jutil/modules` will be searched if it exists.
 You can specify default directories in a [config file](#config-files).

 As a plausible example, say you wanted the great [underscore.js](http://documentcloud.github.com/underscore/) available to you in all jutil calls.
-Simple download it and place it in the `~/.jutil/modules` directory, and the `_` object will exist:
+Simply download it and place it in the `~/.jutil/modules` directory, and the `_` object will exist:

 ```sh
 $ echo "[3, 4, 1]" | jutil 'return _.shuffle($)'